mkim2178/Lets_Pandas/README.md

-# Project Setup Guide

-## Setting Up a Virtual Environment and Installing Dependencies
+# Let's Pandas!

-Follow these steps to create a virtual environment and install the required dependencies for this project.
+## To try my pandas projects, please follow these steps to set up a virtual environment and install required dependencies.

 ### 1️⃣ Create a Virtual Environment